 A lahar was also responsible for New Zealand’s worst rail disaster on Christmas Eve 1953, when the rail bridge over the Whangaehu River collapsed just as the Wellington to Auckland passenger train approached, killing more than 150 people on board.
 A memorial to commemorate the tragedy is just off State Highway 49, about 10km after the turn-off from Desert Road.

 The glow worm caves around Waitomo are a popular tourist attraction.
 You can even book day tours here from Auckland.
-Rather than joining the hordes of tourists, we did a caving tour with Glowing Adventures, a family business that shares its very own glow worm cave with interested visitors.
+Rather than joining the hordes of tourists, we did a caving tour with Down to Earth (formally Glowing Adventures), a family business that shares its very own glow worm cave with interested visitors.
 The property is about 20 kilometres south of the more famous caves that are on every bus tour’s itinerary.

 New Plymouth and Egmont National Park